Karanvir-Tiwana/Karanvir-Tiwana/README.md

 - Hi, I’m @Karanvir-Tiwana
-- I’m interested in Computational linguistics; OCR, sentiment analysis, and translation.
+- I’m interested in Computational linguistics, AI and ML, and secondary language acquisition.
-- 🌱 I’m currently learning an object recognition library for an upcoming project, but I hope to be able to apply the skills I develop on future linguistics problems.
+- 🌱 I’m currently working towards a Bsc, double majoring in Computer Science and Japanese Studies, hoping to soon be able to apply the skills I've               developed towards solving the biggest problems in linguistics.
-- 💞️ I’m looking to collaborate on projects pertaining to linguistics.
+- 💞️ I’m open to collaborate on projects pertaining to linguistics, or any of my other interests.
 - I'm natively fluent in English and Punjabi, and have professional working fluency in Japanese.
-- 📫 How to reach me: I can be reached at my linkedin here: https://www.linkedin.com/in/karanvir-tiwana-aa12521ab/
+- How to reach me: I can be reached at my linkedin here: https://www.linkedin.com/in/karanvir-tiwana

 <!---
 Karanvir-Tiwana/Karanvir-Tiwana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.